Healthcare onboarding best practices are the sensible way to stay ahead of what seems like a revolving door in today’s staffing environment.

 4. Begin onboarding as soon as the offer is accepted.

 Some healthcare organizations even offer virtual new hire orientation.
 The employees can complete their training and policy acknowledgments from home before even coming to the facility.
+All of these ideas help to prevent the costly delays that add up with new hires aren’t able to start contributing immediately.

 5. Make it easy for new hires to get up to speed.